xlladdins/xll/docs/Excel4MacrosH-P.md

     > make Microsoft Excel carry out the action that would normally
     > occur if you double-click on the current selection.

->
+> &nbsp;

 **Related Functions**

-ASSIGN.TO.OBJECT   Assigns a macro to an object
+ASSIGN.TO.OBJECT&nbsp;&nbsp;&nbsp;Assigns a macro to an object

-ON.WINDOW   Runs a macro when you switch to a window
+ON.WINDOW&nbsp;&nbsp;&nbsp;Runs a macro when you switch to a window

 Return to [top](#H)